forestgrape/coronavirus/index.md

 In brief: Think ahead.
 To reduce the infection possibilities keep some distance or wear a mask and prefer fresh air.

-* #### Outside
+* #### outdoor
-    [Outside is safe, if some distance is kept](./7_social/controlling.md#outside-is-safer).
-Ideally, walk or cycle directly from home.
-Outside most infection occur when close range face-to-face talking.
+    [outdoors with some distance is safe](./7_social/controlling.md#outdoor-is-safer).
+Ideally, walk or cycle directly from home. outdoors is unconfined settings, face-to-face talking poses an transmission risk.
 In heated and few ventilated regions, beware the corridor and stairwell, don't stay too long or wear a mask.

 * #### Ventilate
     [Ventilation](./7_social/controlling.md#ventilation) has been shown to be effective to reduce airborne virus spread.